-- Ethical Slut: Sara becomes a total slut after her own death, when she finds out that the Lawful Good paradise is a Free-Love Future.
-Roy found this really embarrassing when he died and hung out with her while waiting for resurrection.
-Especially since she was apparently younger than him and really hot.
+- Ethical Slut: Sara is having affairs with at least one other adventurer's ghost after her own death, when she finds out that the Lawful Good paradise is a Free-Love Future.
+Roy finds this really embarrassing and awkward when he dies and hangs out with her while waiting for resurrection.
+Especially since her idealized self is younger than him and quite attractive.

 - Girlish Pigtails: It's part of the "19-year-old looker" thing.

-- I Want Grandkids: Encourages Roy to get Celia pregnant so she can hear the pitter-patter of tiny feet... or the woosh-woosh of little wings, as the case may be.
+- I Want Grandkids: Encourages Roy to get Celia pregnant so she can hear the pitter-patter of little feet... or the woosh-woosh of little wings, as the case may be.

 - Latin Lover: Roy meets with Enriqué, his mom's current lover, during his visit.